Bert-Proesmans/bert-proesmans.github.io/content/2022-06-05-on-spam-and-notifications.md

 ### Straight edge

-Remove the post mailbox.
-... but that's not always feasible due to governmental policies.
+Remove the post mailbox... but that's not always feasible due to governmental policies.

 ### Clever